Print Page Send to a Friend

 Introduction

-The Household Budget Scheme is a scheme that helps those getting certain social welfare payments in Ireland to spread the cost of some household bills over the year.
+The Household Budget Scheme is a scheme that helps people getting certain social welfare payments to spread the cost of some household bills over the year.
 Under this scheme, a fixed amount is deducted from your social welfare payment each week.

 To qualify for the Household Budget Scheme you must be getting one of the following social welfare payments: